allen-munsch/zypi/README.md

 source tools/zypi-cli.sh
 ./build_push_start.sh

+# There are 2 examples that run, base alpine, and a base alpine python
 # 3.5 seconds later
 # The demo ( hello-zypi ) project has been built, pushed, created, started, booted, and is running